Police SEARCH Assessment Centre Guide – How to Prepare?

 You must be a team player; be approachable and willing to help colleagues.
 Effective communication and excellent listening skills are essential.
 You should be respectful and assess the needs of all individuals.

-This means you need to know these inside out!
+This means you need to know this inside out!

 You may have noticed we haven’t covered the initial application form here.
 If you haven’t already submitted yours, click here to get some great tips.